 There’s also five million public WiFi hotspots available to its broadband customers, along with truly unlimited broadband and no fair usage policy.

-Of course, none of this necessarily means it’s the best choice for you.
-Needless to say, budget, availability and how you and your household use the internet are all important factors when deciding which provider to go for.
+Despite this, it’s worth remembering that budget, availability and how you and your household use the internet are all important factors when deciding which provider to go for.

 BT broadband review